raulsolera/CarND-MPC-Project/README.md

 ## Introduction
 This project consist in the implementation of an MPC controller in C++ such that a car can drive around a virtual track using the Term 2 Simulator.
 The simulated car's actuators have a 100ms latency (delay) that must be taken into account.

-A kinematic model will be used being the state represented by 4 variables: x and y position (with respect to car initial coordinates) angle psi and velocity v /velocity.
+A kinematic model will be used, being the state represented by 4 variables: x and y position (with respect to car initial coordinates), angle psi and velocity v.

 The model will predict values for 2 actuators delta (change in angle) and a (acceleration).

 The error will be measure by the CTE (cross track error or deviation from the optimal trajectory) and epsi (deviation from the direction of the optimal trajectory).

 The transition equations of the model are given by:
 - x[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 - y[t+1] = y[t] + v[t] * sin(psi[t]) * dt